aslinedvinsson/Gender-inequality-quiz/README.md

 ## Code from somewhere else

 **Template**
-Template was generated from Code-Institute-Org/ci-full-template.
+Template was generated from [CodeInstitute Github account](https://github.com/Code-Institute-Org).

 **Style buttons**

-Code for generell styling of buttons are taken from [GetScan](https://getcssscan.com/css-buttons-examples).
+Code for generell styling of buttons are taken from [GetScan](https://getcssscan.com/css-buttons-examples) nr 80.

 **Tutorials on how to make a quiz**